 2. A girl stops growing after having her 1st period.

-Myth: The growth of girls usually lasts until around 16 years and therefore continues even after her first period.
+Myth: Girls continually grow until around 16 years of age and therefore continues even after her first period.
 However, the period of greatest growth happens before the age of 13, which is the same period as menarche.
-So while it may seem that some girls stop growing after their first menstruation, what happens is that their growth rate usually slows down.
+So while it may seem that some girls stop growing after their first period, what happens is that their growth rate normally slows down.

 3. Your period lasts 7 days.